LLL4040/SE422/Homework2/Mesos.md

 # Mesos

-论文解决了什么问题，它是如何解决的，有哪些重要的方法（技术，手段，算法），效果如何，你自己的思考
-## 一、What problem has the paper solved
+## 一、What problem has the Mesos paper solved

 ### current problems
 * no framework will be optimal for all applications